phalcon-orphanage/docs/en/webserver-setup.md

 which will match `x86`, `vc15` and `TS` which is _Thread Safe_.
 If your system reports `NTS` (_Non Thread Safe_) then you should download that DLL.

 WAMP has both 32 and 64 bit versions.
-From the download section, you can download the Phalcon DLL that suits your WAMPP installation.
+From the download section, you can download the Phalcon DLL that suits your WAMP installation.

 After downloading the Phalcon library you will have a zip file like the one shown below: